Skip to content

 Since an Item object list is initialized, the space complexity is \(O(n)\).

 Using proof by contradiction.
-Suppose item \(x\) has the highest unit value, and some algorithm yields a maximum value res, but the solution does not include item \(x\).
+Suppose item \(x\) has the highest unit value, and some algorithm yields a maximum value of res, but this solution does not include item \(x\).

 Now remove a unit weight of any item from the knapsack and replace it with a unit weight of item \(x\).
-Since the unit value of item \(x\) is the highest, the total value after replacement will definitely be greater than res.
+Since item \(x\) has the highest unit value, the total value after replacement will definitely be greater than res.
 This contradicts the assumption that res is the optimal solution, proving that the optimal solution must include item \(x\).

 For other items in this solution, we can also construct the above contradiction.
-Overall, items with greater unit value are always better choices, proving that the greedy strategy is effective.
+In summary, items with greater unit value are always better choices, which proves that the greedy strategy is effective.

-As shown in Figure 15-6, if the item weight and unit value are viewed as the horizontal and vertical axes of a two-dimensional chart respectively, the fractional knapsack problem can be transformed into "seeking the largest area enclosed within a limited horizontal axis range".
+As shown in Figure 15-6, if we view item weight and item unit value as the horizontal and vertical axes of a two-dimensional chart respectively, then the fractional knapsack problem can be transformed into "finding the maximum area enclosed within a limited horizontal axis range".
 This analogy can help us understand the effectiveness of the greedy strategy from a geometric perspective.

 Geometric representation of the fractional knapsack problem